kyamagu/mexplus/README.md

     +mylibrary/myfunc2.m
     +mylibrary/private/mylibrary.mex*

-Inside of `myfunc.m` and `myfunc2.m`, call the `mylibrary` MEX function.
-This design pattern is very useful to wrap a C++ class in Matlab.
+Inside of `myfunc.m` and `myfunc2.m`, call the `mylibrary` MEX binary.
+This design pattern is useful to wrap a C++ class in Matlab.
+See the `example` directory in the package.

 Parsing function arguments
 --------------------------